Digital yuan eventually for Macau mass bets mulls Bernstein

 Jan 22, 2021 Newsdesk Latest News, Macau, Top of the deck

-Were China’s central government-backed digital yuan (CNY) to be adopted in Macau for casino chip transactions, it could in the long run benefit mass and premium-mass play, as cross-border money transfer-processes for mainland Chinese consumers would be easier even if volume per player was controlled, suggests brokerage Sanford C. Bernstein in a research report issued on Friday.
+Were China’s central government-backed digital yuan (CNY) to be adopted in Macau for casino chip transactions, it could in the long run benefit mass and premium-mass play, as cross-border money transfer-processes for mainland Chinese consumers would be easier even if volume per player were controlled, suggests brokerage Sanford C. Bernstein in a research report issued on Friday.

 Most casino bets in Macau are currently denominated in Hong Kong dollars, a currency pegged to the United States dollar.
 Players from the mainland must presently make foreign exchange transactions via routes including a bank automated teller machine or licensed currency exchange outlet.
 Prior to the Covid-19 pandemic, Macau had been cracking down on unlicensed money changing in and around the city’s casinos.